reshamas/reshamas.github.io/_posts/2019-11-17-how-to-organize-a-scikit-learn-sprint.md

 The hashtag for the sprints is <a style="color:purple"> #ScikitLearnSprint    </a>

 ### Social Media Cards
-We use [Canva.com](https://www.canva.com) to create social media cards.
+[Canva.com](https://www.canva.com) is used to create social media cards.

 ### Preparation Emails
 Here is a [template email of reminders](https://reshamas.github.io/resources/sprint_template_email/) to send to participants.
 It's a good idea to send several reminders, leading up the event: